ganpare/WindowsSleepController/README.md

    - Configure intents for triggering sleep mode
    - Link the skill to your Lambda function

-3. **Configure Network Access**:
+### Network Configuration

-   - To access your PC from outside your home network, set up port forwarding on your router
+To access your PC from outside your home network:

-   - Forward port 5000 to your PC's local IP address
+- Set up port forwarding on your router (forward port 5000 to your PC's local IP)
 - Alternatively, use a service like ngrok for secure tunneling

+For detailed Windows setup instructions, see [WINDOWS_SETUP.md](WINDOWS_SETUP.md).

 ## Sample Lambda Function (Node.js)